What is Acupuncture?

 What is Acupuncture?
 Benefits, Risks, and What to Look For.

 The flow of energy, known as "Qi" or "Chi," is believed to be influenced and to promote healing.
-In modern practice, acupuncture is described as a method to stimulate nerves, muscles, and connective tissue, promoting natural healing.
+In modern practice, acupuncture is described as a method for stimulating nerves, muscles, and connective tissue, thereby promoting natural healing.

 Today, acupuncture is widely used in the UK and around the world for pain relief, stress management, and a variety of health conditions.
 While many people report benefits from acupuncture, it is essential to understand the evidence behind it, potential risks, and the qualifications that practitioners should have.